Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Introduction

+Second, we present new results on the solution of tropical optimization problems, which are of independent interest.
+A theorem is derived that formally establishes the equivalence between the solution of a constrained tropical optimization problem, the solution of a linear vector inequality and a set of vectors given in parametric form.
+The theorem is obtained as a consequence of some known facts (see, e.g. \cite{Krivulin2015Extremal,Krivulin2015Multidimensional,Krivulin2017Direct,Krivulin2017Tropical}) combined into one result here for the first time to serve as a useful analytical tool for implementation in tropical optimization.
+Specifically, this result plays a key role in the construction and justification of solution procedures for the constrained multicriteria pairwise comparison problem under consideration.

+We derive new solutions for particular problems of maximizing and minimizing a function in the multiplicative form of the Hilbert seminorm under a normalization constraint.
+This result is used to deal with multiple solutions of log-Chebyshev approximation in the pairwise comparison problem, which can make it difficult to choose the optimal solution in decision making.
+We improve and simplify the technique developed in \cite{Krivulin2019Tropical} to handle the multiple solutions issue by finding two solution vectors that have the highest ratio (the best differentiating solution) and the lowest ratio (the worst differentiating solution) between ratings.
+For some problems, the technique may fail to overcome the issue and yield both best and worst differentiating solutions that are not unique.
+We propose a new approach, which in case of multiple solutions allows to reduce the number of best differentiating solutions and replace all worst differentiating solutions by one solution.

+Finally, we develop new computational procedures to solve a class of constrained multiobjective tropical optimization problems according to various principles of optimality, which can find application in other practical contexts including temporal project scheduling and facility location problems.

 The rest of the paper is organized as follows.
-We start with Section~\ref{S-SCPCP} where a constrained pairwise comparison problem with a single criterion and its solution based on the log-Chebyshev approximation is considered.
-In Section~\ref{S-MPCP} we extend the pairwise comparison problem to take into account multiple criteria and describe various solution approaches.
+We start with Section~\ref{S-SCPCP} where a constrained pairwise comparison problem with a single criterion and its solution based on the log-Chebyshev approximation are considered.
+In Section~\ref{S-MPCP}, we extend the pairwise comparison problem to take into account multiple criteria and describe various solution approaches.
 Section~\ref{S-PADNR} offers an outline of basic definitions and results of tropical max-algebra needed below.
 In Section~\ref{S-TOP}, we present solutions to tropical optimization problems, which are used to handle multicriteria pairwise comparison problems in Section~\ref{S-SMPCP}.
-Section~\ref{S-IE} gives numerical examples to illustrate the obtained results, and Section~\ref{S-C} offers short concluding remarks.
+Sections~\ref{S-IE} and \ref{S-SVPP} give numerical examples to illustrate the obtained results.
+Finally, Section~\ref{S-C} includes short concluding remarks.